tmpstpdwn/cTetris/README.md

 - The grid is 20×10.
 - A shape spawns at the top and drops down at an interval determined by the level.
 Higher levels increase the drop speed, progressively raising difficulty.
-- A shape can be moved left/right with input delay, rotated clock-wise or counter-clock-wise with wall/floor kick collision, soft-dropped for accelerated falling, or hard-dropped for instant locking to where the shape was supposed to fall.
+- A shape can be moved left/right with input delay, rotated left or right with wall/floor kick collision, soft-dropped for accelerated falling, or hard-dropped for instant locking to where the shape was supposed to fall.
 - Once the active shape lands on the grid floor or another shape (when not hard-dropped), a lock timer of 0.5 seconds runs before the piece auto-locks.
 Further moves resets the lock timer or the drop timer (pause dropping mechanism) depending on whether the shape is grounded or airborne.
 - The number of moves since landing is counted against a move budget of 15 which when exhausted, does a forced hard-drop.
 - Landing the active shape on a new row resets the move counter to 0 and sets drop mechanism to its default behaviour (no more pausing drop mechanism).